-- Creating a flexible fee for service delivery system that allows providers to react to the ever-changing needs of older adults and adults with physical disability i.e., frequent hospitalizations, request to change providers, etc., while ensuring they are meeting all the federal and State requirements is a real challenge for both parties. - Complex billing and claim correction rules as well as EVV requirements have made providing care and billing for these services much more challenging.
+- Creating a flexible fee-for-service delivery system that allows providers to react to the ever-changing needs of older adults and adults with physical disability i.e., frequent hospitalizations, request to change providers, etc., while ensuring they are meeting all the federal and state requirements is a real challenge for both the federal and state parties. - Complex billing and claim correction rules as well as EVV requirements have made providing care and billing for these services much more challenging.
 Some providers lack the expertise or desire to manage all these complex systems and choose to only work with the private pay market.
 Work needs to be done at the federal and state level to remove some of the bureaucratic barriers that inhibit creativity and flexibility in the service delivery and payment system, especially for Medicaid funded HCBS. - Workforce issues continue to place a strain on the service delivery system.
 Demand for HCBS for all people with a disability is at an all-time high while the ability to recruit and retain qualified staff has never been more challenging.
 Providers report they struggle to recruit teams to provide services especially in situations that require care to be delivered 24/7. - Other challenges involve the complex and unique situations of the people who use HCBS.
-Many individuals have complex medical needs and co-occurring behavioral health/substance use concerns that make case management and service delivery even more complicated.
+Many individuals have complex medical needs and co-occurring behavioral health/substance use concerns that make case management and service delivery even more complicated including the pace of change that occurs in these instances.